davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-Unit testing with {pivotal-gemfire-name} using mock objects in a Spring Boot Test requires only that you declare the STDG `@EnableGemFireMockObjects` annotation in your test configuration:
+Unit testing with VMware GemFire using mock objects in a Spring Boot Test requires only that you declare the STDG `@EnableGemFireMockObjects` annotation in your test configuration: